-Santa Cruz County Behavioral Health Services has a Cultural Humility Sub-Committee of the Trauma Informed Systems Initiative, with the overarching goals to create a safe and supportive client-care environment that promotes healing, and to create a safe and supportive workplace with staff who are able to promote healing.
-With the upcoming hire of a CLAS/ESM Coordinator, our 2022 goal is to expand our Cultural Humility & Equity Committee to be a multi-stakeholder MH/SUD steering committee to oversee and prioritize our multiple CLAS enhancement initiatives, such as policy revisions, outreach & survey activity planning, data collection and analysis, staff training scheduling, for BHS and our provider partnerships.
+Santa Cruz County Behavioral Health Services has a Cultural Humility Sub-Committee of the Trauma Informed Systems Initiative, with the overarching goals to create a safe and supportive client-care environment that promotes healing, and to create a safe and supportive workplace with staff to promote healing.
+In 2022, we met our previous goal to launching an Equity Committee to be a multi-stakeholder MH/SUD steering committee to oversee and prioritize our multiple CLAS enhancement initiatives, such as policy revisions, outreach & survey activity planning, data collection and analysis, staff training scheduling, for BHS and our provider partnerships.
+The committee is now known as the Behavioral Health and Equity Collaborative.
 We are committed to continual Cultural Humility practices throughout BHS and contracted providers to ensure service delivery aligns with the core principles.